paulmatthews/poNG/README.md

 ## Getting Started

-This application was built using the [angular-seed][angular-seed] project.
+This application was built using the [angular-seed](https://github.com/angular/angular-seed) project.
 The Clone and Install Dependencies sections are modified for poNG

 ### Clone poNG

-Clone the poNG repository using [git][git]:
+Clone the poNG repository using [git](https://github.com/git/git):

 ```
 git clone https://github.com/paulmatthews/poNG.git